raarnout/planning-poker/README.md

 ## Installation

-Install the project via Yarn
+Install the project via Yarn.
 `yarn install`

 or use NPM
 `npm install`

 ## Available Scripts